mozilla/mig/README.md

 MIG: Mozilla InvestiGator
 =========================

 MIG is OpSec's platform for investigative surgery of remote endpoints.

-It's a platform that allows investigators to send actions to pools of agents, and check for indicator of compromision, verify the state of a configuration, block an account, create a firewall rule or update a blacklist.
+MIG is composed of agents installed on all systems of an infrastructure.
+The agents can be queried in real-time using a messenging protocol implemented in the MIG Scheduler.
+MIG has an API, a database, RabbitMQ relays and a console client.
+It allows investigators to send actions to pools of agents, and check for indicator of compromision, verify the state of a configuration, block an account, create a firewall rule, update a blacklist and so on.

 ![MIG logo](doc/.files/MIG-logo-CC-small.jpg)

 For example: an investigator launches an action to search for an apache module that matches a given md5 value.
-MIG will register the action, find all the relevant targets and send commands to each target with the detail of the action.
-Each agent then individually run the action using built-in modules locally, and sends the results back to the MIG platform.
+MIG will register the action, find all the relevant targets and send commands to each target agent with the detail of the action.
+Each agent then individually runs the action using built-in modules, and sends the results back to the MIG platform.

 Agents are designed to be lightweight, secure, and easy to deploy.
 All parameters are built into the agent at compile time, include the list of investigator's public keys.
 The agent binary is statically compiled for a target platform and can be shipped without any external dependency.
+Deploying an agent is as easy as `wget -O /sbin/mig-agent https://fileserver/mig-agent && /sbin/mig-agent`

 MIG is designed to be fast, and asynchronous.
 It uses AMQP to distribute actions to endpoints, and relies on Go channels to prevent components from blocking.